CristianBuca/The-Aunans/README.md

 ![Community Screenshots](https://github.com/CristianBuca/The-Aunans/blob/main/docs/feature-img/community-images.png)
 </details>

-The user is presented with videos from the team's past encounters embeded from [Youtube](https://www.youtube.com) and is able to get a sense of what the team's activities are aswell as get a sense of their current and past performance.
+The user is presented with videos from the team's past encounters embedded from [Youtube](https://www.youtube.com) and is able to get a sense of what the team's activities are as well as get a sense of their current and past performance.
 After the videos this section includes a gallery of in-game screenshot submitted by members.
 The gallery's design was inspired by the Code Institute practical lesson [Love Running](https://cristianbuca.github.io/Love-Running/gallery.html).

 *User stories solved by this feature:*